 The sub-slab vapor probe is intended for semi-permanent to permanent use, but can be abandoned by sealing the installed point with cement.
-A shallow 1-inch deep, 7/8-inch-diameter outer hole is drilled into the concrete slab.
+A shallow 1-inch-deep, 7/8-inch-diameter outer hole is drilled into the concrete slab.
 A smaller, 5/16-inch-diameter inner hole is then drilled through the concrete slab and 3 inches into the sub-slab material to prevent obstruction of the probe by gravelly material.
 Figure 3 provides an illustration of the sub-slab vapor probe construction detail.

 Cuttings will be vacuumed from the sample probe hole before installation of the probe.
-Once the concrete slab thickness is established, stainless steel tubing will be cut to ensure that probe tubing does not reach the bottom of the hole.
-The surface end of a 1⁄4-inch outside diameter and 1/8-inch inside diameter new stainless steel tube is attached to a stainless steel Swagelok® fitting with Teflon® tape.
-The assembly is set in the hole, flush with the surface, and has a recessed stainless steel plug screwed into the Swagelok® fitting so as not to interfere with the day-to-day use of the building.
+Once the concrete slab thickness is established, stainless-steel tubing will be cut to ensure that probe tubing does not reach the bottom of the hole.
+The surface end of a 1⁄4-inch-outside-diameter and 1/8-inch-inside-diameter new stainless-steel tube is attached to a stainless-steel Swagelok[®] fitting with Teflon[®] tape.
+The assembly is set in the hole, flush with the surface, and has a recessed stainless-steel plug screwed into the Swagelok[®] fitting so as not to interfere with the day-to-day use of the building.
 Quick-drying Portland cement will be used to seal the tubing into the drill hole and annular space (keeping it flush with the ground surface) and allowed to cure for 24 hours before the start of sampling.
-The 24-hour period will allow for equilibration and the probe to set and seal before sampling.
+The 24-hour period will allow adequate time for equilibration and the cement seal to cure before sampling.

-2.2.2 Sub-slab Probe Sampling Procedures
+2.2.2 Sub-Slab Probe Sampling Procedures

-AECOM will collect one soil vapor sample from the sub-slab vapor probe (SS-1).
-The soil vapor sample collection procedure is described below.
+AECOM will collect one sub-slab vapor sample from the sub-slab vapor probe (SS-1).
+The sub-slab vapor sample collection procedure is described below.